alibaba/Sentinel/sentinel-extension/sentinel-datasource-eureka/README.md

 ```

-To refresh the rule dynamically,you need to call [Eureka-REST-operations](https://github.com/Netflix/eureka/wiki/Eureka-REST-operations)
+To refresh the rule dynamically, you need to call [Eureka-REST-operations](https://github.com/Netflix/eureka/wiki/Eureka-REST-operations)
 to update instance metadata:

 ```
 PUT /eureka/apps/{appID}/{instanceID}/metadata?{ruleKey}={json of the rules}
 ```

-Note: don't forget to encode your json string in the url.
+Note: don't forget to encode your JSON string in the url.